 Transportation Volunteers – The Greyhounds often need to be transported from one place to another.
 This may be from their foster home to an event or to the veterinarian for an appointment.
 All that is needed is some training in handling a Greyhound safely and good driving!
 We can use help in many areas of Portland, Salem and Eugene.
 Contact email@example.com if you are interested in this position.

 Major Events Helpers – Greyhound Pet Adoption Northwest puts on several major events each year.
 These special events require a lot of manpower to move the materials from storage to the event site, setup of the events, and staffing.
+You might do things like take admission tickets, sell raffle tickets, or help with food.
+You might even run greyhound games and activities and hand out prizes.
 No experience is necessary for most aspects of this work, but you will be trained as needed.

 Sewing volunteers – Do you have a sewing machine that is crying for use?
 Are you a seamstress that needs something new to stitch?
 If so you are just the person our greyhounds are looking for.
 The pups that reside in our holding facility are very active and really like presenting a challenge for the novice seamstress.
 They take greyt pride in their abilities to tear holes, rip seams and just generally make a mess out of a blanket, just so they can see the reaction of the cleaning crew the following day.
 We are in need of at least one, possibly two volunteers that can take larger donated blankets, cut them into usable size and finish the edges (a surger works really well but a tight zigzag stitch works too) as well as mend existing blankets that our puppies tear apart.
 The blankets are always laundered prior to repairs and we will arrange to have blankets dropped off and picked up when ready.
 If you have some spare time and would like to help keep the greyhounds comfy and warm please contact Teresa Tubbs (firstname.lastname@example.org) or Jackie Holstrom (email@example.com).